byu-cce270/content/docs/unit1/4_pivot_query/pivquer_read.md

 ```=QUERY(A1:C5, "SELECT * WHERE A > 10 OR B < 20")```

 In some cases, it is convenient to sort the data by the values in one of the columns.
 You can do this by using the ORDER BY clause in the query.
-For example, the following query selects the data in the range A1:C5 that meet the specified conditon and sorts the data by the values in column A:
+For example, the following query selects the data in the range A1:C5 that meet the specified condition and sorts the data by the values in column A:

 ```=QUERY(A1:C5, "SELECT * WHERE C > 10 ORDER BY A")```